CS682-S18/projects/project2.md

 ### Messaging

 Recall that UDP is *connectionless*.
-This means that you will use **one** UDP socket on each host, and this socket will be used for *both sending a receiving messages*.
+This means that you will use **one** UDP socket on each host, and this socket will be used for *both sending and receiving messages*.

 A host may concurrently be acting as a receiver, for a download request it initiated, or a sender, for one or more requests it has received.
 Each time a new packet is received you will perform a demultiplexing operation to determine how to handle the incoming packet.